Frequently Asked Questions

 Why choose Perol Chico?

-At Perol Chico the horse always comes first.
-Our horses are our most valuable assets and their well-being and good health are vital.
+At Perol Chico, the welfare of our horses always comes first.
+Our horses are our most valuable assets, and their well-being and health are essential to us.

 Why Peruvian Paso horses?

-Perol Chico is proud to have some of the finest Peruvian Paso horses from carefully selected bloodlines.
-All our horses are registered at the National Peruvian Paso Horse Studbook Association (ANCPCPP).
+At Perol Chico, we are proud to have some of the finest purebred Peruvian Paso horses, carefully chosen from respected bloodlines.
+Our horses are registered with the National Peruvian Paso Horse Studbook Association (ANCPCPP).

 What is the rider's weight limit?